Kortrijk: Origins Roman times

 In the 13th century, the battles between Fernando of Portugal, Count of Flanders and his first cousin, King Louis VIII of France, led to the destruction of the city.
 The Counts of Flanders had it rebuilt soon after.
 To promote industry and weaving in the town, Joan, Countess of Flanders exempted settlers in Courtrai from property tax.
-From that time, Kortrijk gained great importance as a center of linen production.
+From that time, Kortrijk gained great importance as a centre of linen production.

 Battle of the Golden Spurs

 In 1302, the population of Bruges started a successful uprising against the French, who had annexed Flanders a couple of years earlier.
 On 18 May the French population in that city was massacred, an event that could not go unpunished.
 The famous ensuing Battle of Courtrai in 1302, also known as the Battle of the Golden Spurs (Dutch: Guldensporenslag), between the Flemish people, mostly commoners and farmers, and Philip the Fair's knights took place near Courtrai on 11 July, resulting in a victory for Flanders; the date is commemorated as a national holiday by the Flemish community.

 Following a new uprising by the Flemish in 1323, this time against their own Count Louis I, the French invaded again.
 These Flemish acquisitions were consolidated by the French at the Battle of Cassel (1328).

 Louis I's son Louis II lost the city to a Flemish uprising led by Philip van Artevelde in 1381, but the Flemish were later decisively defeated at the 1382 Battle of Roosebeke by Louis II with French support, resulting in a new wave of plundering and destruction.